 The moment of escape

 For consumers, Starbucks offers the perfect moment of escape between home and work.
-To spark pleasant moments, Starbucks offers a unique combination of Italian coffee names, European pastries, relaxed and friendly staff, comfortable leather seats, and indie music.
-Overall, Starbucks creates a warm atmosphere, all in support of a fabulous experience.
+To spark pleasant moments, they offer a unique combination of Italian coffee names, European pastries, relaxed and friendly staff, comfortable leather seats, and indie music.
+Overall, they creates a warm atmosphere, all in support of a fabulous experience.
 The experience the brand creates makes the coffee taste great.

 Starbucks took their eye off the ball